All Episodes

 Like if you say I'm a Christian, then I suppose people can go, well, what's this shit then?

-That's what that's the principle of repentance.
+That's the principle of repentance.

-My husband Charlie.
+My husband, Charlie.

-just like the one who took his life.
+He wanted to save young men just like the one who took his life.

 It's a large crowd to try to control the timing of a clap.